Find out how to apply to the Tenancy Tribunal and how much it will cost.

-It will take approximately 10 minutes to apply online.
-You can do this all at once, but if you need more time the system will save your application for up to 7 calendar days.
+It will take about 10 minutes to apply online.
+You can do this all at once, but if you need more time the system will save your application for up to 30 days.

 Make an application on paper

-Applicants are encouraged to make their application online.
-The process is quick, and you can be sure you are submitting a complete application correctly the first time.
+If possible, it is best to apply online.
+The process is quick, and you will know you’re submitting a correct and complete application the first time.

 - eftpos or cash at any Westpac bank

-- eftpos at selected offices in Auckland, Manukau, Hamilton, Wellington or Christchurch.
+- eftpos at the Ministry of Business, Innovation and Employment’s Tenancy Services offices in Auckland, Manukau, Hamilton, Wellington and Christchurch

-Once you’ve paid for and completed the form, send it (with all supporting documents) to:
+Once you’ve completed the form and paid your application fee, send it (with all supporting documents) to:

 If you are the one making the application, you pay the fee.
-If you’re on a benefit, Work and Income may be able to help if you meet certain criteria.
+If you’re on a benefit, Work and Income may be able to help you.

-If you’re wholly successful with your claim, the Tenancy Tribunal can order the other party to pay you the application fee.
+If you’re successful, the Tenancy Tribunal can order the other party to pay you the application fee.
 You need to ask for this when making your application.

-If your claim goes to mediation (and not to a hearing) part of the outcome may be to agree that the other party pays you the application fee.
+If your claim goes to mediation, part of the agreement may be that the other person pays you the application fee.

 What happens once you’ve made your application

-If a hearing is scheduled, we’ll send you a notice of hearing.
+If we schedule a hearing, you’ll receive a notice of hearing.
 The notice will include details about the dispute, as well as the hearing date, time, and location.

-If things are sorted out before the hearing
+If you sort things out before the hearing

-Contact us immediately if your dispute gets resolved, so we can use the hearing time for someone else.
+If your dispute gets resolved before the hearing, let us know immediately.
+Then we can use the hearing time for someone else.

-If the tenancy hearing is within the next 5 days, contact the relevant district court. (external link)
+If the hearing is within the next 5 days, contact the relevant district court.